wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 The 773 field is not restrictive about what it can point to, whereas the 4x0 and 830 fields explicitly refer to a Series.
 Records with a 773 field that matches one of the series fields should ignore the 773 field and just present it as a Series link.

+Where a 773 field does not match one of the Series fields, then it is treated as a partOf in its own right.

 If the title of a 773 field matches one of the Series fields, but it also contains a $w subfield, then
 __Investigate where this happens in order to decide, before developing a solution__
  * Find out if it ever happens
  * Find out how many objects there are in each "series" where it does happen
- * Ask C&R what it means
+ * Ask C&I what it means

 ### partName property name

 The subfields `$g - Related parts` and `$v Volume/Sequential designation` are used in the Sierra data in 773/774 and 440/490/830 fields, respectively.
-Giving them a commonname in the API is simpler than having two different names, forcing a client to first try one then the other or look at one property if the parent is a Series and another one if the parent is a Work or Unknown.
+Giving them a common name in the API is simpler than having two different names, forcing a client to first try one then the other or look at one property if the parent is a Series and another one if the parent is a Work or Unknown.